RegisJesuitRobotics/Competition2022/README.md

 ## Getting started
 Clone the repository with the command `git clone https://github.com/RegisJesuitRobotics/Competition2022.git`.

 ## Reformatting code
 Run `./gradlew spotlessApply` to reformat code.

-Clone the repository with the command `git clone https://github.com/RegisJesuitRobotics/Competition2022.git`.
-Recurse submodules makes it so it also clones the Pure Pursuit library

 ## Controls
 ### Driver controls